bigbadcon/bbc-11ty/src/volunteer-shifts.md

 ---
 Our Rangers are the folks that make Big Bad Online possible.
 To join, sign up for a shift below!

-{% iconLink "/rangers", "Join the Rangers ", "paw" %}
+{% iconLink "/rangers", "Learn more about the Rangers ", "paw" %}